15 Greatest Things About Growing up in The 90s | Wealth of Geeks

 9. Playing Outside

 One of the most prevalent memories of the 90s, playing outside nowadays seems a thing of the past.
-Commenters shared memories of “neighborhood friends all getting their lawn mowers to cut out a baseball field from a field of grass for home run derby,” “playing capture the flag until the sun went down,” and “swimming at the neighborhood pool all day every day during the summertime.”
+Commenters shared memories of “neighborhood friends all getting their lawn mowers to cut out a baseball field from a field of grass for home run derby.”
+They also shared about “playing capture the flag until the sun went down,” and “swimming at the neighborhood pool all day every day during the summertime.”

 10. Nintendo